mydrivegit/SIGE/README.md

 # run e2e tests
 npm run e2e

 # run all tests
-npm test
+As of now avaliable only Signup module, will integrated to all module in future npm test
 ```

-For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).